Helping Scripture Change Lives

 Whenever a New Testament is completed in a language there is much celebration.
 But the work doesn't end there.
 Beyond getting the Word in print is promoting the newly translated Scriptures and assisting people to learn how to read and use them.

 Scripture Use specialists help people see that God's Word is relevant to their everyday life.
 They must be flexible and able to work in creative ways.
 Their job involves working with people and building or strengthening partnerships with Christians from a wide variety of church backgrounds.
-They also closely work with literacy specialists and supervisors.
+They also work closely with literacy specialists.

 - Facilitating Bible studies